ufscwiki/Unfavorable-Semicircle-Wiki/docs/GEN.md

 ## Audio
 The audio track has a warbling, low-frequency sound with data noises.
-The final 96 seconds look like a silent waveform, but as discovered by discord user Unstable Olding, "there is a lot of static/wind noise if you amplify it".
+The final 96 seconds look like a silent waveform, but as discovered by Discord user Unstable Olding, "there is a lot of static/wind noise if you amplify it".

 ## 2D composite